BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 i.
 Email Address: The email sent to BlackShark Tech to generated the License Key<br>
 ii.
 License Key: The license key obtained from Blackshark Tech to enable Xavier<br>
 iii.
 Portrait Mode: Specify whether Xavier should be used in portrait mode<br>
-iv. previewing UIColor: Specify the color of the preview box for the Xaveir widget.
+iv. previewing UIColor: Specify the color of the preview box for the Xavier widget.
 The value has to be of type UIColor<br>
 v. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
 The value has to be of type UIColor<br>
 vi. close button text: Specify the display text of the close button on the Xavier widget<br>
 vii. company logo image: Specify the image to be used for the company logo.
 This is displayed on the top left corner (landscape mode) and top right corner (portrait mode) of the Xavier widget<br>